bic-berkeley/psych-214-fall-2016/voxel_correlation_solution.rst

     >>> #- import events2neural from stimuli module
     >>> from stimuli import events2neural

-If you don't have it already, download :download:`ds114_sub009_t2r1.nii`
+If you don't have it already, download the :download:`ds114_sub009_t2r1.nii` image.
+Load it with nibabel.
-image:

 .. nbplot::